yousifhj/VineThrive-api/README.md

 This is a single page application that allows a user with a click of a button to select random plants.
 The user will have the option to delete the plant that was randomly choosen if they choose.
+They are also able to add plants to the three categories

 ## Installation